Javaabu/mobile-verification/docs/enabling-features/how-login-with-mobile-number.md

 ## Login Process
 The login process with mobile number works as follows:
 **Note:** The process assumes that the user has an OTP.
 To see how to request for an OTP, see [How to Request for OTP](how-to-request-otp.md).
-1. The user then enters the OTP.
+1. The user enters the OTP.
 2. The package verifies the OTP.
 3. The user is then authenticated and logged in.